jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 -----

 Some of the Fundamental Principles are very clear.
 Some are not clear yet.
 The articles of the unclear Fundamental Principles will be full of details after you write them.
-Lateron the details have to moved to other articles about the other principle and concept, that the details are about.
-The Fundamental Principles should eventually only give a summary and the correlation between other principles and concepts.
+Lateron the details have to moved to other articles about the other principles and aspects, that the details are about.
+The Fundamental Principles should eventually only give a summary and the correlation between other principles and aspects.
 Eventually in the explanations of the fundamental principles, everything should fall into place, and everything should be explained in a clear-cut way.
 It should be a complete introduction to my ideas, so it should make a person acquainted with the material.

 -----